jcraig0/AmeriFacts/README.md

 ## Usage

-This single-page web application lets you easily view data of geographic features in the United States.
-Currently, it uses the 1-year data from the 2018 American Community Survey.
+This single-page web application lets you intuitively view data of geographic features in the United States.
+It currently uses the 1-year data from the 2018 American Community Survey.

 There are two main areas of AmeriFacts.
-The map view shows the features color-graded, based on the values of the selected attribute.
+The map view visualizes the features for a given resolution, color-graded by the values of the selected attribute.
 Hovering over a feature shows its name, its attribute value, and the value's margin-of-error.
-The details view, opened with the "Details" button, shows either an ordered table of the map's features or all the info for a selected feature.
+The details view shows either a table of the map's features or all available info for a selected feature.
 A feature can be selected by clicking on it.
+The table can be ordered by the name or the selected attribute, and the info gives the ordinal number for each attribute.

 A search bar at the top of the page allows you to select a feature by entering its name.
-Suggested results appear below the bar as you type the query.
-The controls bar below has functions to open/close the details view, choose the attribute to be displayed on the map and table, enable/disable percentage values, choose a resolution (i.e. summary level), add/remove filters on the map's features, and change the features' color scheme.
+Suggested results appear below the bar as the query is typed.
+The controls bar below has functions to open/close the details view, choose the attribute displayed in the map and table, enable/disable percentage values, choose a resolution (i.e. summary level), add/remove filters on the map's features, and change the features' color scheme.

 ### Notes
 * Due to a limitation in the 1-year ACS data, the "County" resolution only includes counties with at least 65,000 people.